 To learn mathematics with deep understanding, students not only need to interact with the mathematical content, but with each other as well.
 Mathematics needs to be taught in a dynamic environment where students work together to share and evaluate strategies and understandings.
 Students who are involved in a supportive mathematics learning environment that is rich in dialogue and reflection are exposed to a wide variety of perspectives and strategies from which to construct a sense of the mathematical content.
-In such an environment, students also learn and come to value how they, as individuals and as members of a group or community, can contribute to understanding and social well-being through a sense of accomplishment, confidence, and relevance.
-When encouraged to present ideas representing different perspectives and ways of knowing, students in mathematics classrooms develop a deeper understanding of the mathematics.
-At the same time, students also learn to respect and value the contributions of others.

-Related to the following Goals of Education:
+In Related to the following Goals of Education:

-- · Basic Skills
+- Basic Skills

 - Lifelong Learning

-- · Positive Lifestyle
+- Positive Lifestyle